m-rivera/m-rivera.github.io/research.md

  Organic molecular crystals have many applications, and I am in particular interested in their uses which have to do with light.
-They are used as materials for lasers, solar pannels, electronics, sensors in the bloodstream for medical applications, and LEDs (you might have heard of OLEDs and can guess what the 'O' stands for).
+They are used as materials for lasers, solar pannels, electronics, sensors in the bloodstream for medical applications, and LEDs (you might have heard of OLEDs).
 These materials are light, sometimes flexible, and made up of very common atoms, making them more sustainable than ones which require rare elements.

- In order to discover and design these materials, it is extremely handy to be able to model them on a computer.
-This way instead of spending millions of hours and chemicals in a lab trying out different stuff, you spend hundreds of hours and coffee pots in front of a computer, trying out different molecular crystals.
-Once you have narrowed down some nice candidates, you can send over the recipe to some experimental chemists, who can actually build the thing, end hopefully build some new material.
+ In order to discover and design them, it is extremely handy to be able to model them on a computer.
+This way, instead of spending millions of hours and chemicals in a lab trying out different experiments, you spend hundreds of hours and coffee pots in front of a computer, trying out different calculations.
+Once you have narrowed down some nice candidate, you can send over the recipe to some experimental chemists, who can actually build the thing, end hopefully build some new material.

  My role in this picture is to write the programs which model the crystals in question.
 I design the mathematical tools to model the quantum physics of